chris1111/Startosinstall-Ventura/README.md

 # Startosinstall-Ventura

-Apps that uses Apple's startosinstall tool
+Script that uses Apple's startosinstall tool

-This installer allows you to create a macOS Ventura 13 deployable SSD or to upgrade macOS Monterey System Update.
+This Script allows you to create a macOS Ventura 13 deployable SSD or to upgrade macOS Monterey System Update.

 	•	Credit: Apple
 	◦	Tester: arcade33, Bumbay, djams2904, Ray-Du